- Practical step by step on the EB-1 application process here.

-Our online ARTIST GREEN CARD guides give you a comprehensive step-by-step outline of all the elements of the EB1-EA Green Card application process, also included are examples of possible evidentiary items in all criteria to DIY/self-file your application or focus and speed your application when working with an immigration attorney.
-Successfully helping artists since 2015.
+Our online ARTIST GREEN CARD guides give you the most comprehensive step-by-step outline of all the elements of the EB1-EA Green Card application process.
+We also include examples of possible evidentiary items in all criteria to DIY/self-file your application or focus and speed your application when working with an immigration attorney.
+We have successfully helped artists since 2015.

 Not necessary to have an O-1 previously